Teriyaki chicken and rice bowl – a quick, simple and delicious mid-week dinner that’s packed full of flavour.

 - 4 spring onions

-- 4 tbsp teriyaki sauce (or one batch of my homemade teriyaki sauce)
+- 4 tbsp teriyaki sauce - click for my recipe

 - 2 tsp vegetable or sunflower oil